-- Students must demonstrate competency in mathematics, reading, and writing by - completion of previous applicable coursework, or - passing each of those sections of ACCUPLACER or an appropriate alternative test, or - earning a grade of C or higher in MATH-0350, RDNG-0363, and ENGL-0325. - Grade point average (GPA) of all high school or undergraduate college classes or GED scores if high school/college are not applicable. - Bonus points for college-level general education and science courses required for the program for which a grade of C or higher was made.
-NOTE: Science courses must have been completed within five years of the semester containing the program deadline date. - Bonus points proportionate to the number of semester hours from a regionally accredited college or university for which a grade of C or higher was made up to a maximum of 120 semester hours. - Bonus point for bachelor's degree from a regionally accredited college or university.
+- Students must demonstrate competency in mathematics, reading, and writing - Grade point average (GPA) of all high school or undergraduate college classes completed within five years of the application deadline.
+(GED scores may be used if high school/college are not applicable. - Bonus points for college-level general education and science courses required for the program for which a grade of C or higher was made.
+NOTE: Science courses must have been completed within five years of the semester containing the program deadline date.) - Bonus points proportionate to the number of semester hours from a regionally accredited college or university for which a grade of C or higher was made up to a maximum of 120 semester hours. - Bonus point for bachelor's degree from a regionally accredited college or university. - Bonus point for attending information session. - Bonus points proportionate to the amount of documented work experience or volunteer/observation in a designated clinical setting (must be within the past five years). - Bonus points for specified CE coursework completed prior to the application deadline. - For more detailed information, go to www.tcd.edu/resp.